Real Estate in Moscow, Russia

 If you have not spent a lot of time in Moscow, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "Buying a home in Moscow can be a great investment, as the city is a major economic and cultural center.
 However, it is important to consider the cost of living in Moscow, as it is one of the most expensive cities in the world.
 Renting a home in Moscow can be a more affordable option, as it allows you to enjoy the city without the long-term commitment of buying a home.
 Additionally, renting can provide more flexibility if you are unsure of how long you will be living in Moscow.
-Ultimately, the decision to buy or rent a home in Moscow depends on your individual needs and budget," said one expat in Moscow.
+Ultimately, the decision to buy or rent a home in Moscow depends on your individual needs and budget," explained one expat living in Moscow, Russia.

 What do I need to know when buying property in Moscow?